-Laura is Reader in American Literature at the University of Glasgow.
+Laura Rattray is the founder of the Transatlantic Literary Women Series.
+She is Reader in American Literature at the University of Glasgow and Director of its Hook Centre for American Studies.
 She has teaching and research interests in American literature and culture, modernism, women’s writing and gender, transatlanticism, Edith Wharton, the writer in Hollywood, editing and archival research.
-She campaigned for Wharton’s novel, The Custom of the Country, to be the first book club choice!
 Laura created the senior honours course in Modern American Women’s Writing at Glasgow University as well as courses on American Fiction of the 1930s and American Literary Modernism.
-She is convenor of the MLitt programme in American Studies.
-Laura is the editor of Cambridge University Press’ Edith Wharton in Context (2012), The Unpublished Writings of Edith Wharton (Pickering and Chatto, 2009), Edith Wharton’s The Custom of the Country: A Reassessment (Pickering and Chatto, 2010) and recently edited a new edition of Summer for Oxford World’s Classics, published in August 2015.
+Laura’s books include Edith Wharton in Context , The Unpublished Writings of Edith Wharton and Edith Wharton’s The Custom of the Country: A Reassessment.
 She has also published on F. Scott Fitzgerald, writers of the 1930s, the Hollywood novel, and neglected women writers.

 Chiara Bullen is a PhD student at the University of Stirling, where she is researching ‘Ethical and Moral Responsibilities of Publishers in the 21st Century’.
 Previously on the committee of the Society of Young Publishers Scotland as a Marketing Officer, she is now the Media Coordinator for Independent Publisher Red Press.
 Chiara also covers Scottish Publishing and Literature on CommonSpace.